-A few miles south of Waldport, his small, exquisite destination campground is right alongside miles of broad, sandy beach perfect for kite flying and whale watching.
+A few miles south of Waldport, this small, exquisite destination campground is right alongside miles of broad, sandy beach perfect for kite flying and whale watching.
 Every campsite is mere seconds from the beach, which makes the park perfect for watching storms and sunsets.

 Beachside is an excellent mid-point stop as you take a jaunt on the coast.
 Within 30 miles in either direction, you'll find visitor centers, tide pools, hiking and driving tours, three lighthouses, crabbing, clamming, fishing, the Oregon Coast Aquarium and science centers.